Plumbers in Johns Creek Talk Tankless Water Heaters

 Tankless heaters, because they do not store hot water, eliminate the risk of flooding and water damage.
 On the other hand, a traditional water heater stores hot water in its massive holding tank.
 So, a storage-tank water heater can flood your home with fifty gallons of hot water at any time.
 And water heater leaks occur frequently.

 Without the need for a big holding tank full of water, tankless water heaters are not a flood risk and can be much smaller in size.
 Tankless units easily mount on a wall, in a closet, or inside a cabinet.
 They can take up to ninety percent less space than a storage tank model.
 Switching over to a tankless model is a huge space-saver!
 And instead of a tank full of water going through a constant heating cycle, the tankless heater heats water on demand.
 So, with the right tankless system, you heat as much water as you need when you need it—no more running out of hot water ever again.

 Installing a tankless water heater is not a do-it-yourself project.
 Professional plumbers have been working with tankless water heaters for a long time now.
-Yet, another reason to hire a pro!
-So, before you make the final decision to go tankless, be sure you know and understand the differences between tankless and conventional.
+Yet, another reason to hire a professional!
+So, before you make the final decision to go tankless, be sure you know and understand the differences.
 Then, you will be happier in the long term.
 The best plumbers in Johns Creek, Anthony Wimpey Plumbing, can give you the water heater guidance you need to make an informed decision.
+Call 770-415-8133.